Artists set to win European music copyright battle

 U.S. music copyright lasts for 95 years after recording, while authors of written works and their estates keep the rights to their works for 70 years after their death.

-Music companies' back catalogs of older music have increased in value as distribution over the Internet makes them more accessible.
+Music companies' back catalogues of older music have increased in value as distribution over the Internet makes them more accessible.
 Older fans are also more likely to pay for digital music than teenagers.

 But music analyst Mark Mulligan told Reuters the music industry would do better to focus its energies on meeting the new challenges of the digital age.